saminouidri/SSDL/README.md

 Command line arguments can be directly configured, and when applied, the batch file is automatically edited, removing the need to manually do so.

+Finally, negative prompts can be loaded from pre-existing text files (if you have them), to allow easy copy-paste.

 ## Author(s)
 The entire code was written by me.
 ## License